Thunderbolts*: Plot

 In Kuala Lumpur, Yelena Belova destroys a laboratory on behalf of CIA director Valentina Allegra de Fontaine, who is attempting to destroy any evidence of her involvement with the O.X.E.
-Group's "Sentry" superhuman project.
-As de Fontaine faces imminent impeachment for her work with O.X.E.
+Group's "Project Sentry".
+As de Fontaine faces imminent impeachment for her work with the O.X.E.
 Group, she dispatches Yelena, John Walker, Ava Starr, and Antonia Dreykov—all operatives who have worked for her—to a covert O.X.E. facility with orders to kill each other.
 In the ensuing fight, Ava kills Antonia while an amnesiac man named Bob is released from a suspended animation pod in the room.
 After realizing that they were sent by de Fontaine to be incinerated along with any evidence of her misconduct, they work together to escape from the trap.
 Upon coming into physical contact with Bob, Yelena and Walker briefly experience visions of some of their worst memories.

 De Fontaine learns that the group has survived and that Bob was a presumed-dead volunteer in the Sentry trials.
 When she arrives at the site, Bob creates a diversion by drawing enemy fire, allowing Yelena, Walker, and Ava to escape.
 Bob sustains no injuries upon being shot, uncontrollably ascends into the air, crash-lands back at the compound, and is captured and transported to the former Avengers Tower in Manhattan, now renamed the "Watchtower".
-De Fontaine intends to introduce Bob to the press as a super-powered protector akin to the Avengers, hoping the PR stunt will avert her impeachment.
+De Fontaine intends to introduce Bob to the press as a superpowered protector akin to the Avengers, hoping the PR stunt will avert her impeachment.
 Meanwhile, Yelena's father-figure Alexei Shostakov, who overheard details of de Fontaine's plot while working as a freelance chauffeur, rescues Yelena, Walker, and Ava.
 Walker refers to the group as the "Thunderbolts", inspired by Yelena's childhood soccer team.

 Congressman Bucky Barnes is tipped off about what has happened by de Fontaine's assistant Mel.
 He captures the Thunderbolts and intends to have them testify in the impeachment proceedings.
 When Mel expresses concern about Bob, Barnes takes the group to New York City to infiltrate the Watchtower.
 The Thunderbolts discover that de Fontaine has convinced Bob to join her and become the superhero "Sentry".
 Bob easily overpowers the Thunderbolts, but he ignores de Fontaine's order to kill them and allows them to retreat, believing that they are not a threat to him.
 Developing a god-like delusion of superiority, Bob turns on de Fontaine and is incapacitated by Mel using a failsafe kill switch.
 This triggers the emergence of the Void, Bob's destructive alter ego and the embodiment of his depression and insecurities which have been amplified by the Sentry procedure.
 The Void begins to engulf New York City in supernatural darkness, trapping its citizens in visions of their own traumatic memories.